redhat-developer/vscode-openshift-tools/README.md

 To run the instance of OpenShift cluster locally, developers can use [minishift](https://github.com/minishift/minishift/releases) / [CDK](https://developers.redhat.com/products/cdk/download/).
 Currently all clusters are supported, but with some limitations for OpenShift Online Pro where additional storage might be required to create more than two components.

-For detail analysis of how to setup and run local OpenShift Cluster, please follow this [wiki](https://github.com/redhat-developer/vscode-openshift-tools/wiki/Starting-Local-OpenShift-Instance).
+For detail analysis of how to setup and run local OpenShift Cluster using minishift, please follow this [wiki](https://github.com/redhat-developer/vscode-openshift-tools/wiki/Starting-Local-OpenShift-Instance).

 ## Commands and features